sojubear/sojubear.github.io/_posts/2025-10-03-how-to-tame-your-ai-coding-agent.md

 3. My development workflow and speed is far more predictable now that I have a structured workflow that I can apply to any project.

-Although it does take a longer time because now I have to force myself to think about what I actually want my project to achieve and all the technical specifications to get there before I even start my first prompt.
+Although it does take a longer time because now I have to force myself to think about what I actually want my project to achieve and all the technical specifications to get there before the first line of code is written.
 I end up saving a lot more time in the future because i do not need to constantly remind the agent on what is expected of them.

 ## My Process using GitHub's Spec Kit